Pavle-Ilic/CCFraudDetector/README.md

 # CCFraudDetector
 Using an ANN to determine credit card fraud.
 Dataset provided from kaggle.
+Still  a work in progress...